Playbill Viewing: Terrence McNally Documentary Every Act of Life

-Every Act of Life, the new documentary film about the life and work of four-time Tony Award-winning playwright Terrence McNally, is set for a November 6 release on digital and VOD streaming platforms.
+Every Act of Life, the documentary film about the life and work of four-time Tony Award-winning playwright Terrence McNally, is currently streaming as part of Prime Video on Amazon.

-The film examines his groundbreaking work as both playwright and librettist—spanning from Lips Together, Teeth Apart and Master Class to such musicals as Kiss of the Spider Woman and Ragtime—and offers a personal look at McNally’s fight for LGBTQ rights, his battle with addiction, and his pursuit of love and inspiration.
+The film examines McNally's groundbreaking work as both playwright and librettist—spanning from Lips Together, Teeth Apart and Master Class to such musicals as Kiss of the Spider Woman and Ragtime—and offers a personal look at McNally’s fight for LGBTQ+ rights, his battle with addiction, and his pursuit of love and inspiration.

-Productions in Print has also published a companion book to coincide with the film's release.
-The book includes an illustrated screenplay with additional stories and interviews that are not seen in the film, as well as rare photos and archival materials.
+Productions in Print has also published a companion book, which includes an illustrated screenplay with additional stories and interviews that are not seen in the film, as well as rare photos and archival materials.

 McNally, who died March 24 from coronavirus complications, earned Tony Awards for his plays Master Class and Love!
 Valour!
 Compassion! as well as the books to the musicals Kiss of the Spider Woman and Ragtime.
 His works also include The Ritz, Frankie and Johnny at the Claire de Lune, Lips Together, Teeth Apart, Deuce, Some Men, Corpus Christi, Dedication or the Stuff of Dreams, The Lisbon Traviata, The Rink, A Man of No Importance, Catch Me If You Can, It's Only a Play, The Visit, and The Full Monty.